Child in Reverse: Reception

 Guido Farnell from The Music AU said "Child in Reverse delivers eleven nuggets of finely crafted pop tunes that are soft, dreamy and impossibly silky smooth whilst moving to compulsive grooves."
 Farnell commented on Miller-Heidke's lyrics saying "[She] is in an introspective mood, dealing with difficult haunting memories, disappointment and the hurt of a broken heart" adding "the struggle is real but a light touch, with airy synths and sweet pop hooks complete with the cheeky little operatic trills Miller-Heidke likes to slip in here and there, prevents this line of thought from getting completely depressing.
 This approach manoeuvres the album to a place where Miller-Heidke and listeners can find inner strength rather than defeat".
 Farrell concluded saying the album "is adult pop music which, presented in fresh feel good tones, runs very deep."

 ABC said "Miller-Heidke once again gives us appealing, boundary-pushing pop music that is always refreshing, often emotional, and as thought-provoking as you want it to be" calling the album "Refreshing, poignant and playful art-pop".

 Track listing

+All tracks are produced by Evan Klar, except where noted.